loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 Which one you prefer depends on how much control you want, and how much magic you're willing to tolerate.

 *The full source code for all three implementations is on GitHub: [loopwerk/realworld-ssg](https://github.com/loopwerk/realworld-ssg).
 Clone it, check the code, build each one, compare the output.
 Consider starring [Saga](https://github.com/loopwerk/Saga) or the RealWorld SSG repo.*

+> [!UPDATE]
+> **February 24, 2026**: I've added a new example to [loopwerk/realworld-ssg](https://github.com/loopwerk/realworld-ssg): creating a page that isn't backed by a markdown file at all, like a contact form.
+Hugo requires a "content adapter" file that defines a custom type, plus a custom type template tied together through naming conventions.
+Publish needs a custom publishing step that imperatively writes the file to disk, and a line in the pipeline to wire it all up.
+Saga: one line in the pipeline.
+The [full comparison](https://github.com/loopwerk/realworld-ssg/commit/50f9ed1e02a23d8694458dabc58f0769527359ca) is worth a look.